shannonssd/project-5-frontend/README.md

 <h3> 1.
 Give Away Pre-Owned Items </h3>
    <ul>
    <li>
-     Browse through marketplace containing items that other users want to give away.</li>
+     Browse through the marketplace containing items that other users want to give away.</li>
     <li>Chat with owners to find out more and arrange a pick-up.</li>
      </ul>